'Lucifer' Season 5: Netflix Release Date & What to Expect - What's on Netflix

 Alongside the announcement, we also got a short tease with the title “Lucifer’s Sexiest Moments”.

-Let’s quickly recap how we got to season five of Lucifer before diving deeper into this season.

-On May 7th, 2019, the series was given its season five order.
+On May 7th, 2019, the series was given its season 5 order.
 However, it’s a bittersweet announcement as the show has also been given a final season order.

 thanks to the lucifans, #lucifer's story will come to an end the way it should: the fifth and final season is coming to @netflix. pic.twitter.com/EvknS5AVHK